 - Insurance Line (work comp, general liability, commercial auto, etc.)

-- Market, which in Appulate terminology is a common term that is used for MGAs and carriers.
+- Market, which in Appulate terminology is a common term used for MGAs and carriers.

 The questionnaire can also subsequently grow or shrink based on the information already provided.
 The simplest illustration of this would be, for example, after the question “Is the insured engaged in any other type of business? there would be “If Yes, explain” question that would naturally appear only if the main question was answered Yes.
 But, there could also be a much more elaborate logic used to ask or not to ask the whole series of questions that would take into account many factors about the insured, like business location, estimated premium, loss history, insured proximity to hazardous zones, to give just a few examples.